cicnavi/oidc-client-php/README.md

 On the callback URI, you'll receive authorization code and state (if state check is enabled) as GET parameters.
-To use that authorization code, you can use authenticate() method.
+To use that authorization code, you can use getUserData() method.
 This method will validate state (if state check is enabled) and send an HTTP request to token endpoint using the provided authorization code in order to retrieve tokens (access and